akash-ojha/Express-It-/README.md

  Express-It-

-A paint apllication built using java.
+A paint application built using java.